As an Amazon Associate, ConductScience Inc. earns revenue from qualifying purchases

 General Principle Of Autoradiography

-The principle of autoradiographic imaging is the precipitation of silver (Ag) atoms, resulting from the ionization of a silver halide (AgX – silver bromide, chloride, iodide or fluoride – AgBr, AgCl, AgI or AgF, respectively) by radiolabeled samples.
-AgX are light sensitive compounds commonly used in photography.
+The principle of autoradiographic imaging is the precipitation of silver (Ag) atoms, resulting from the ionization of a silver halide (AgX – silver bromide, chloride, iodide, or fluoride – AgBr, AgCl, AgI, or AgF, respectively) by radiolabeled samples.
+AgX is light sensitive compound commonly used in photography.
 They are generally suspended in a gelatin photographic emulsion.
 Each AgX molecule is individually encapsulated in the gelatin, and functions as an independent detector of radioactive decay from the radiolabeled sample.
 Once radioactive particles hit the gelatin emulsion, AgX is reduced resulting in the production of insoluble silver crystals.

-In a clinical context, advanced autoradiographic methods like positron-emission tomography (PET) and single-photon emission computerized tomography (SPECT) are used in the diagnosis, staging and monitoring of disease.
+In a clinical context, advanced autoradiographic methods like positron-emission tomography (PET) and single-photon emission computerized tomography (SPECT) are used in the diagnosis, staging, and monitoring of disease.
 PET and SPECT rely on the same principle as classic autoradiography but use different radiotracers (suitable for human use) and radioactive decay is detected by gamma cameras (PET / SPECT detectors).
-Computer algorithms are then used to produce high resolution 3D reconstructions (tomograms) of whole body or parts of an organism.
+Computer algorithms are then used to produce high-resolution 3D reconstructions (tomograms) of the whole body or parts of an organism.

 Classic autoradiography techniques are performed according to the following general sequential steps:

 - Radioactive labeling of biological samples.
 Labeling time depends on the type of radioisotope and the radiotracer molecule.

 - Injection or oral administration of radioactive tracer in laboratory animals